 What documents do I need to get married in Germany?

-There are, however, some standard requirements that apply in almost all cases:
+The following standard requirements usually apply in almost all cases:

-- Your birth certificate.
+Your birth certificate.
 It is a German requirement that all documents must have been issued within the last six months; therefore you may have to obtain a new copy of your birth certificate.
 The embassy or consulates cannot obtain documents on your behalf nor provide translations of documents.
 More information about obtaining vital records in the United States can be found at: How to obtain vital records.
+Birth certificates for any children you may have had with your fiancé(e) prior to the marriage will also have to be presented

 Does German or U.S. naming law apply when choosing the family name after marriage?